 Nursing my own father at home definitely gave me a different spin on the palliative care approach.
 He wanted to be at home and we were able to facilitate that for him.
 But the challenges of it really struck me.
 There’s a massive burden of making sure you’re doing the right thing.
 That’s why it’s so important to have a Community Palliative Care team who visit and care for patients who want to stay in their own home.

 For those who need to come into hospice, Wicklow Hospice feels like a home away from home.
 It’s a place families can be, without having to worry about the actual care needs.

 Since opening its doors in 2003, Blackrock Hospice has provided vital palliative care services that have helped tens of thousands of patients and their families.

-Now, we’ve embarked on a state-of-the art refurbishment project to upgrade the facilities at Blackrock Hospice costing €7m.
-Our aim is to create a high-quality and comforting environment for our patients and their families.
+In 2022 we embarked on a state-of-the art refurbishment project to upgrade the facilities at Blackrock Hospice costing €7m.
+Our aim was to create a high-quality and comforting environment for our patients and their families.